 The garden is located at the Fahnenstiel homestead in Buchanan Park, not far from the Buchanan Park Recreation Center and ballfields.
 It takes up only 1/3rd acre of the Park’s 66 acres (less than 1/3rd of a baseball diamond) and is situated between the two old farm sheds that drivers/walkers see from Bergen Parkway.

 The Buchanan garden is successful because it was placed in an area where people already play, socialize and associate with physical activity.
 This site also has great garden characteristics (excellent sun and soil, and available water) and is located on the historic Fahnenstiel homestead site.
 It is close to schools, retirement communities, HOAs (most with covenants requiring architectural review of fencing and prohibitions on sheds), and Buchanan Park Recreation Center, a mecca for physical activity and connection.

 What did this cost us?
 How much did my taxes go up?

 EAS+Y did not ask for any direct taxpayer dollars from Evergreen Parks & Recreation District (EPRD).
 Funding of the site construction was almost exclusively from private donations and fundraising efforts.
 EPRD had been asked for the following:

 - A 5-year Cooperative Agreement/Memorandum of Understanding (to be able to use the land)

 - Extension of Evergreen Metro District’s 50% discount to EPRD on water tap fees

 - Collaboration to renovate sheds on historic homestead site

-History and intended use: The proposed garden site was at one time a part of the historic Fahnenstiel homestead.
+History and intended use: The Buchanan garden site was at one time a part of the historic Fahnenstiel homestead.
 Aside from the garden’s many benefits to the community, we see it as a way to partner with EPRD to preserve and renovate a portion of this historic property.